-- Was placed on the 15-day disabled list today with a lower abdominal strain...this is his third stint on the DL this year and his fifth over the last three years...was out from July 1 to August 15 with a strained hamstring and had the same injury with the Diamondbacks from April 19 to May 6. - Was acquired from Arizona June 15 with cash considerations in exchange for minor league pitcher Sam Demel. - Appeared in just 30 games with Arizona last year and hit .182 with a home run and 14 RBi...was placed on the DL May 12 with what was later diagnosed as Valley Fever...went 0 for 10 in three games with Single-A Visalia on rehab before he was shut down for the rest of the season.
+- Was placed on the 15-day disabled list Friday with a lower abdominal strain...this is his third stint on the DL this year and his fifth over the last three years...was out from July 1 to August 15 with a strained hamstring and had the same injury with the Diamondbacks from April 19 to May 6. - Was acquired from Arizona June 15 with cash considerations in exchange for minor league pitcher Sam Demel. - Appeared in just 30 games with Arizona last year and hit .182 with a home run and 14 RBI...was placed on the DL May 12 with what was later diagnosed as Valley Fever...went 0 for 10 in three games with Single-A Visalia on rehab before he was shut down for the rest of the season.

-5 KEVIN KOUZMANOFF Tampa Bay Series: 0-3, r, bb, so Career vs. Hellickson (---, 0-0, 0 HR, 0 BB, 0 SO)
+5 KEVIN KOUZMANOFF

+Career vs. Garza (---, 0-0, 0 HR, 0 BB, 0 SO)